Band of the Coldstream Guards: History

 The band of the Coldstream Guards was officially formed under the director of Music Major C.F.
 Eley on 16 May 1785.

 The band received its first British bandmaster in 1835, Charles Godfrey.

 On 18 June 1944 over one hundred twenty people were killed at Wellington Barracks when a German flying bomb hit the chapel.
 The director of the band was amongst the dead, prompting the appointment of Captain Douglas Alexander Pope.

 In 1985, during the band's two hundredth anniversary year, the Coldstream Guards kicked off the Live Aid concert at Wembley Stadium, performing "a fanfare composed by the Director of Music Lt Col Richard Ridings".

 Two especially unusual performances took place in the immediate aftermath of the September 11 attacks in the United States.
 On September 12, 2001, Queen Elizabeth II broke tradition and allowed the Coldstream Guards Band to perform The Star-Spangled Banner at Buckingham Palace, London, during the daily ceremonial Changing of the Guard.
 The following day at a St. Paul's Cathedral memorial service, the Queen herself joined in the singing of the American national anthem, an unprecedented occurrence.
 The Coldstream Guards played The Star-Spangled Banner again at Windsor Castle on the 20th anniversary of 9/11.

-On 30 July 2025, the band performed Black Sabbath's "Paranoid" during the Changing of the Guard ceremony at Buckingham Palace in tribute to Black Sabbath's co-founding member and frontman Ozzy Osbourne, who died eight days earlier at the age of 76, on the day of his funeral cortège in Aston, Birmingham.
+On 30 July 2025, the band performed Black Sabbath's "Paranoid" during the Changing of the Guard ceremony at Buckingham Palace in tribute to Black Sabbath's co-founding member and frontman Ozzy Osbourne on the day of his funeral cortège in Aston, Birmingham.
+Osbourne died eight days earlier at the age of 76.